furiosa-ai/furiosa-models/docs/getting_started.md

 You can simply load a model and run through furiosa-sdk as the following:

 !!!Info
-    If you want to learn more about the installation of furiosa-sdk and how to use it, please follow the followings:
+    If you want to learn more about the installation of furiosa-sdk and how to use it, please refer to the followings:

     * [Driver, Firmware, and Runtime Installation](https://furiosa-ai.github.io/docs/latest/en/software/installation.html)
     * [Python SDK Installation and User Guide](https://furiosa-ai.github.io/docs/latest/en/software/python-sdk.html)